Rise of the Ottoman Empire: Thessalonika, 1430

 The war in the Balkans began as the Ottoman army moved to recapture Wallachia, which the Ottomans had lost to Mircea I of Wallachia during the Interregnum and that now was a Hungarian vassal state.
 As the Ottoman army entered Wallachia, the Serbs started attacking Bulgaria and, at the same time, urged by the Pope, the Anatolian emirate of Karamanid attacked the Empire from the back.
 Murad had to split his army.
 The main force went to defend Sofia and the reserves had to be called to Anatolia.
 The remaining troops in Wallachia were crushed by the Hungarian army that was now moving south into Bulgaria where the Serbian and Ottoman armies battled each other.
 The Serbs were defeated and the Ottomans turned to face the Hungarians who fled back into Wallachia when they realized they were unable to attack the Ottomans from the back.
 Murad fortified his borders against Serbia and Hungary but did not try to retake Wallachia.
 Instead, he sent his armies to Anatolia where they defeated Karaman in 1428.

 In 1430 a large Ottoman fleet attacked Salonika by surprise.
 The Venetians signed a peace treaty in 1432.
 The treaty gave the Ottomans the city of Salonika and the surrounding land.
-The war by Serbia and Hungary against the Ottoman Empire had come to a standstill in 1441, when the Holy Roman Empire, Poland, Albania, and the Jandarid and Karamanid emirates (in violation of the peace treaty) intervened against the Ottomans.
+The war by Serbia and Hungary against the Ottoman Empire had come to a standstill in 1441, when the Holy Roman Empire, Poland, Albania, and the Jandarid and Karamanid beyliks (in violation of the peace treaty) intervened against the Ottomans.
 Niš and Sofia fell to the Christians in 1443.
 In 1444, the Empire suffered a major defeat in the Battle of Jalowaz.
 On July 12, 1444, Murad signed a treaty which gave Wallachia and the Bulgarian province of Varna to Hungary and gave western Bulgaria (including Sofia) to Serbia.
 It forced Murad to abdicate in favor of his twelve-year-old son Mehmed.
 Later the same year the Christians violated the peace treaty and attacked anew.